How to unsubscribe from emails – Inbox Decluttering done right

 As you sign up for new apps and services almost every other day, you also end up subscribing to emails for a plethora of such services, knowingly or unknowingly.
-Sometimes, this extends to a degree where it can be quite overwhelming to keep a tab on the incoming emails, and you end up with a cluttered inbox, filled with all sorts of emails.
-From reminders for upcoming eCommerce packages to alerts for some ongoing offers on the subscription of a service to a random, unsolicited spam mailing list you have no clue of.
+Sometimes, this extends to a degree where it can be quite overwhelming to keep a tab on the incoming emails, and you end up with a cluttered inbox filled with all sorts of emails.
+From reminders for upcoming eCommerce packages to alerts for some ongoing offers on a service subscription to a random, unsolicited spam mailing list you have no clue of.

 While the very thought of thinking about de-cluttering your inbox can in itself be quite tedious, taking the time out to unsubscribe to every single email seems like an aloof thought initially.
-So, to help you get rid of the clutter and unsubscribe from unwanted emails, in this article, we list down a few solutions to simplify the process.
+So, to help you get rid of the clutter and unsubscribe from unwanted emails, we list down a few solutions to simplify the process in this article.

 In case you are unaware, Google added the unsubscribe utility in Gmail some time back, which puts a button right below an email to help you unsubscribe from it.
 The option is only available on the web version of Gmail, and as you can observe, the process is manual and a bit tedious if you need to unsubscribe from multiple emails in one go.
 However, if you don’t have a lot of emails or want to avoid granting access to your account to a third-party application, you can head to your inbox and unsubscribe from emails manually.